RattlePenguin/SAP/README.md

 Author: RattlePenguin

 # Description
-Allows users to log into a blog service, with 2FA integration.
-Logged in users have access to everyone's blog posts.
+App emulates a login form, with 2FA integration.

 The login form is vulnerable to SQL injection attacks.
-The blogging service is vulnerable to XSS attacks.

 # Vulnerable Lines